frictionlessdata/datapackage/source/revisioning-data.rst

 Key Concepts
 ============

-  * Changeset - a change to the domain model
+  * Changeset - a change to the database

     * includes metadata about this change
     * aggregates changes to domain objects in a ChangesetManifest